roux-antoine/self-racing-rc-platform/README.md

 To install the pre-commit hooks, run: `pre-commit install`

 It is possible to commit without running the commit hooks by running `git commit --no-verify`

+## Building the catkin packages

+Run `catkin build` from the top of the repo

 ## Building the `arduino_pkg` package